luisalexanderavila/IUC02-NFDI-MatWerk/README.md

-**NFDI-MatWerk/IUC02 Data schema for creep data of Ni-based superalloys including a comprehensive documentation of test results and metadata
+# NFDI-MatWerk/IUC02 Data schema for creep data of Ni-based superalloys including a comprehensive documentation of test results and metadata
-Version 1.0 (07/2024)**
+## Version 1.1 (11/2024)

+This version replaces the version v1.0 (June 2024).
+The main changes compared to v1.0 are listed in the last page of this document.
+DOI: 10.5281/zenodo.11668375

 Creep testing of metallic materials for high temperature applications, e.g., in turbines and power plants, yields valuable datasets.
 High experimental efforts are necessary to ensure stable high temperature and constant loading conditions in these long-running tests.
 Proper, comprehensive documentation of these experiments is a key element to enable the assessment of the quality of respective creep datasets and their targeted use (and future re-use) for specific applications.
 The provided data schema for creep tests was developed within the German NFDI-MatWerk initiative (https://nfdi-matwerk.de/).
 It is intended to define a structured approach for collecting all required information on a creep experiment using the established terminology of the respective test standard ISO 204:2022.
 The development goals encompass the following primary aspects: